 Diana Rodgers, RD, LDN is a “real food” Licensed Registered Dietitian Nutritionist living on a working organic farm west of Boston.
 Click here to see a short video to meet Diana.

-I’m the Consulting Dietitian to several gyms and also to: Nom Nom Paleo, Whole30, Dr. Kirk Parsley, The Farm to Consumer Legal Defense Fund, and Fresh Advantage, and am a board member of Animal Welfare Approved.
-I’m a staff writer for Paleo Magazine, contribute regularly to several blogs and my work has been featured in The Los Angeles Times, The Boston Globe, Outside Magazine, and Mother Earth News.
+Diana is the Consulting Dietitian to several gyms and also to: Nom Nom Paleo, Whole30, The Farm to Consumer Legal Defense Fund, and is a board member of Animal Welfare Approved.
+She contributes regularly to several blogs and her work has been featured in The Los Angeles Times, The Boston Globe, Outside Magazine, and Mother Earth News.

 As a child, I was sick and underweight.
 My doctor thought my stomach pain was from a lactose intolerance and I was told to drink soy formula instead of cow’s milk.
 I was always hungry, suffered intense nose bleeds, and had low energy and muscle tone.

 Meanwhile, I worked in Boston as the Marketing Manager for WBUR (National Public Radio).
 My digestive issues were really starting to become a major issue.
 I mentioned to my new doctor that I had lactose intolerance and she asked me more questions about my digestion.
 I told her I thought it was nerves or maybe IBS, but luckily, she knew enough to run a blood test for Celiac Disease.
 I couldn’t believe it came back positive.
 I also had an endoscopy, which confirmed it.
 How could someone be allergic to WHEAT?
 I mean, I ate it three times a day.
 Toast for breakfast, a sandwich for lunch and pasta for dinner.
 I decided to take one weekend to eat all the wheat I wanted, and have never intentionally consumed gluten since.